OutOfDatum/ClickFlow-Automation/README.md

 # ClickFlow-Automation
-Python tool for automating repetitive GUI tasks with a user-friendly interface and robust error handling.

-# ClickFlow Studio
+ClickFlow Studio is the main application in the ClickFlow-Automation project, providing a flexible GUI for automating repetitive desktop tasks.

 **Professional Desktop Automation Tool**
 Automate repetitive GUI tasks with a flexible, user-friendly interface.